 Mr. Toad’s Wild Ride takes you on an erratic ride through the streets of London, starting in Toad Hall, the home of Mr. J Thaddeus Toad.
 Mr. Toad invites you to join him on an evening drive, and before long you find yourself twisting and turning in and out of buildings, around corners, and finally, under a giant train and into the pits of hell.
 Although it’s not terribly scary, I always found it bizarre that a ride intended to be a fun trip alongside Mr. Toad has such a dark twist at the end, but it’s fun nevertheless.

 MY RATING: ★★★☆☆

 That being said, the storyline is entertaining and the main characters are classic.
 Most of all, the ride interior is beautiful and charming, so if you do have time to spare during your trip, it’s worth a visit, if not only to appreciate its history within the park.

 The best time to visit Fantasyland in general is first thing in the morning, and Mr. Toad is no exception.
-However, on days when the park isn’t jammed, Mr. Toad almost never has a line longer than 30 minutes, aside from packed summer days or holidays.
+Even so, Mr. Toad almost never has a line longer than 30 minutes, aside from packed summer days or holidays.
 For me, it’s a great stop when waiting to turn in a fast pass, or right after a meal so you have a little break before hitting up the big rides again.